danzat/bugs/Log/Readme.md

         return close(fd);
     }

-With the new bandaid in place I was excited to finally be able to see those `exec` logs.
+With the new band-aid in place I was excited to finally be able to see those `exec` logs.
 And I did! `exec` was in-fact called.
 Just to verify it was actually called I placed a log before **and** after the call to the real `exec` and I just saw the first one, which means the `exec` did succeed.
 But then, why does the Java framework think it failed?

 In my puzzled state I started just adding logs everywhere to try and make sense of what's going on there, and while doing that I decided that since my new logging channel is doing so well, I can do away with the `adb` log, so I commented out the `__android_log_vprint` from the `LOG` implementation.

 The application worked.

 To me this was a dead giveaway that something the logging library does is the source of the problem, but I had no concrete direction.
-What I did have though was a name, the name from the Java stacktrace.
+What I did have though was a name, the name from the Java stack-trace.
 So I decided it's about time I find that source code and try to make some sense of it.

 Using [androidxref](http://androidxref.com/) I quickly found the implementation of `forkAndExec` in [`/libcore/ojluni/src/main/native/UNIXProcess_md.c`](http://androidxref.com/7.0.0_r1/xref/libcore/ojluni/src/main/native/UNIXProcess_md.c#833).
-The code is pretty well writted and documented, so it was not hard to understand how it works.
+The code is pretty well written and documented, so it was not hard to understand how it works.

 The main thing that the implementation addresses is that the parent process has no way of knowing whether the exec succeeded or not.
 So what they do it create a pipe before the call to `fork`, then in the child send the write end of the pipe to `O_CLOEXEC` (close-on-exec, meaning, the kernel should close this `fd` when performing `exec`), call `exec`, and after the `exec` (which should only happen in case of failure) write the `errno` into the pipe.
 Meanwhile, the parent reads from the pipe.
 If the `exec` succeeded, the pipe should close and 0 bytes should be read, if the `exec` failed, there should be 4 bytes waiting in the pipe indicating the reason for the failure.

-So, we already know what happened from the start, the stacktrace told us, the `exec` failed with `errno = 456436480 (=0x1b34ab00)`.
+So, we already know what happened from the start, the stack-trace told us, the `exec` failed with `errno = 456436480 (=0x1b34ab00)`.
 This is unlike any `errno` I know of.
-A google search and an androidxref search confirmed it.
+A Google search and an androidxref search confirmed it.
 Something here is clearly broken.

 Something else is clearly writing into that pipe, so maybe if I had the contents of the pipe it could point me at who is writing there, and WHY!